google/blockly-samples/codelabs/keyboard_navigation/keyboard_navigation.md

 ## Adding a shortcut

-In this section you will add a shortcut that will allow users to move their cursor to the top of their current stack by pressing **ctrl + W**.
+This section will add a shortcut that will allow users to move their cursor to the top of their current stack by pressing **ctrl + W**.

 ### Create a key mapping